New Concurrent Order Maintenance Data Structure: Parallel Order Maintenance Data Structure

-In the \texttt{Rebalance}$(g)$ procedure, we make label space after $g$ to insert new groups.
+In the \texttt{Rebalance}$(g)$ procedure, we make label space after~$g$ to insert new groups.
 Starting from $g.\Next$, we traverse groups $g'$ in order until $w > j^2$ by locking $g'$ if necessary ($g$ and $g.\Next$ are already locked in line 9), where $j$ is the number of visited groups and $w$ is the label gap $L(g') - L(g)$ (lines 19 - 22).
 That means $j$ items will totally share $w>j^2$ label space.
-All groups, whose labels should be updated, are added to the set $A$ (line 21).
-We assign new labels to all groups in $A$ by using the \texttt{AssignLabel} procedure (line 23), which maintains the Order Invariant.
-Finally, do not forget to unlock groups locked in line 21 (line 24).
+All groups whose labels should be updated are added to the set $A$ (line 21).
+We assign new labels to all groups in $A$ by using the \texttt{AssignLabel} procedure (line 23), which maintains the Order Snapshot.
+Finally, we unlock groups locked in line 21 (line 24).

-Especially, in the \texttt{AssignLable}$(A, \mathcal L, l_0, w)$ procedure, we assign labels without affecting the Order Invariant, where the set $A$ includes all elements whose labels need to update, $\mathcal L$ is the label function, $l_0$ is the starting label, and $w$ is the label space.
+Notably, in the \texttt{AssignLabel}$(A, \mathcal L, l_0, w)$ procedure, we assign labels without affecting the Order Snapshot, where the set $A$ includes all elements whose labels need updating, $\mathcal L$ is the label function, $l_0$ is the starting label, and $w$ is the label space.
 Note that, $\mathcal L$ can correctly return the bounded labels, e.g., $L_b(x.\Next) = N$ when $x$ is at the tail of its group $x.\group$.
 For each $z \in A$ in order, we first correctly assign a temporary label $\overline{\mathcal L}(z)$ (line 27), which can replace its real label $\mathcal L(z)$ at the right time by using stack $S$ (lines 28 - 32).
-Specifically, for each $z\in A$ in order, if its temporary label $\overline{\mathcal L}(z)$ is between $\mathcal L(z.pre) $ and $ \mathcal L(z.\Next)$, we can safely \emph{replace} its label by updating ${\mathcal L}(z)$ as $\overline{\mathcal L}(z)$ (lines 29 and 30), which maintains the Order Invariant; otherwise, $z$ is added into the stack $S$ for further propagation (line 32).
+Specifically, for each $z\in A$ in order, if its temporary label $\overline{\mathcal L}(z)$ is between $\mathcal L(z.pre) $ and $ \mathcal L(z.\Next)$, we can safely \emph{replace} its label by updating ${\mathcal L}(z)$ as $\overline{\mathcal L}(z)$ (lines 29 and 30), which maintains the Order Snapshot; otherwise, $z$ is added to the stack $S$ for further propagation (line 32).
 For the propagation, when one element $z$ replaces the labels (line 30), which means all elements in stack $S$ can find enough label space, each $x\in S$ can be popped out by replacing its label (line 31).
-This propagation still maintains the order Invariant.
+This propagation still maintains the Order Snapshot.